supechicken/crdyboot/README.md

 `--no-enable-rootfs-verification`).
 Any kind of image (`base`, `dev`, or `test`) is allowed.

-To check formatting, lint, test, and build crdyboot:
+To check formatting, lint, test, build crdyboot, and install to the image:

     cargo xtask check

-To just build crdyboot:
+To just build crdyboot and install to the image (a quicker subset of `check`):

     cargo xtask build

-To copy the latest crdyboot build to the image:

-    cargo xtask update-disk

 Then run it in QEMU: